Sponk/NeoEditor/README.md

 See also: https://www.gnu.org/philosophy/free-sw.html
 Neo is free software licensed under the terms and conditions of the GNU GPL license: https://www.gnu.org/copyleft/gpl.html The player is also licensed under the terms and conditions of the GNU GPL license.
-The Maratis3D core engine is licensed under the terms and conditions of the MIT license: http://opensource.org/licenses/MIT
+The Maratis3D core engine is licensed under the terms and conditions of the zlib/libpng license: http://opensource.org/licenses/zlib-license.php

 Note that the GPL is a copyleft license which means that you can not use sourcecode from Neo or the player to create proprietary software!
-You are allowed to create proprietary C++ game plugins since it only interacts with the MIT licensed SDK.
+You are allowed to create proprietary C++ game plugins since it only interacts with the zlib licensed SDK.
 Lua scripts are also allowed to be proprietary.